 Asking for prices: Understandably many want to know how much is a version of a model in another size in advance.
 My answer is i can't tell before i made it and uploaded it.
 The current price structure is unknown to us designers.
 There are many factors that define the price of a 3D printed item.
 One of the most obviously is the volume of an object.
 Not only the volume of the material that is used to build the item but also the space it occupies in the printer, support material volume etc. Now, many people are surprised how fast prices can go up when enlarging a model only slightly.
 For that keep in mind that if you double the size of an object the volume increases times eight (2x2x2=8)

 Sprues: I stopped doing sprues.
-Spruing theoretically can make some ships even cheaper and is besides hollowing the only way to make Detail Plastic parts a bit cheaper, but only when they are small.
-The Problem is, the requirements for those sprues can often lead to rejections and printing errors, because the ships that would benefit the most from it are too small to conect it properly to the sprue.
+Spruing theoretically can make some ships even cheaper and is besides hollowing the only way to make Versatile Plastic parts cheaper, but only when they are small.
+The Problem is, the requirements for those sprues can often lead to rejections and printing errors, because the ships that would benefit the most from it are too small to connect it properly to the sprue.
 They also mean a lot of extra work for me and do not always save money.
 I had cases where the sprue made an item more expensive because of the added bounding box volumes.
-Long story short, in my experience they cased more trouble than they are worth and so i don't do them for the most part.
-There are exceptions tough when it really makes sense, but don't expect me to do them.
+Long story short, in my experience they caused more trouble than they are worth, and so i don't do them for the most part.
+There are exceptions tough when it really makes sense, or the part would otherwise too small to print alone (minimum size), but don't expect me to do them for everything.

 Attack Wing: I also can add a socket for the “Star Trek: Attack Wing” tabletop game to any of my models or provide a version without it if you need it.
 Just PM me about this.
 The small Attack Wing socket is a D-shaped hole with a diameter of about 2mm and does fit to any of the commercially available bases and pegs for Star Trek: Attack Wing, Star Wars: X-Wing and Dungeons&Dragons: Attack Wing.
 To provide a tight fit, my socket is purposely designed with little to no clearance.
 TIP: Always clean out the hole from remaining wax (Detail Plastic) or powder (Versatile Plastic) as good as you can.
 If it still does not fit onto the pin of the peg without having to use too much force, use a sharp blade to “scrape” the pin a bit thinner.
 Hold the blade as you would cut off the pin at its base and then move it sideways to peel off a small layer of plastic from the pin.
 Repeat this in a circle around the pin until it fits perfectly.